naruasu/MAE598-FInal/README.md

 ## Acknowledgments

-This project was developed as part of *MAE598* at *Arizona State University.
+This project was developed as part of *MAE598* at *Arizona State University*.
 Special thanks to the creators of the **Robotarium Simulator* for providing an excellent platform for multi-robot simulation and control.